For the media

 Too much iodine, on the other hand, can induce inflammation of the thyroid.
 In the United States, iodine is supplemented in several foods, and additional iodine supplements should not be necessary.

-Endocrine disrupting chemicals, including phthalates, BPA, perchlorate and PCBs, that can leach from plastic and other materials have also been shown to effect thyroid hormone production and metabolism.
+Endocrine disrupting chemicals, including phthalates, BPA, perchlorate and PCBs, that can leach from plastic and other materials have also been shown to affect thyroid hormone production and metabolism.
 Some of these chemicals are found in plastic bottles and containers, and Dr. Chu recommends avoiding microwaving or freezing food in plastic containers and drinking out of plastic bottles.

 “Talk with your doctor anytime you have sudden changes in how you are feeling,” Dr. Chu says.
 “When thyroid levels are normal, but you continue to have symptoms, we can look into other causes, such as anemia, sleep apnea, stress, perimenopause or menopause, and lifestyle-related issues.”